-Eclipse is the intergalactic empire building board game that tries to do everything at once, and surprisingly manages to succeeds at it.
-The game takes complex mechanics and simplifies them to deliver a streamlined gameplay accessible to newcomers.
-An ability to focus on diplomacy or military superiority let’s players take their own paths on the way of becoming the leading civilization in the galaxy.
+Eclipse is the intergalactic empire building board game that tries to do everything at once and surprisingly manages to succeed at it.
+The game takes complex mechanics and simplifies them to deliver streamlined gameplay accessible to newcomers.
+An ability to focus on diplomacy or military superiority lets players take their own paths on the way of becoming the leading civilization in the galaxy.

 |Massively deep strategic play|

 |Amazing resource management and economic engine building experience|

 |Some may get overwhelmed with many things to track|